Understanding Food Safety Hazards: Definition and Significance

 Be it the raw materials or the finished products, the storage area for the food can harbor several biological hazards, mostly those where there is minimal packaging.
-When the temperature control is inadequate, there is a lack of cleaning of the storage areas and poor maintenance practice, this can increase the biological hazards.
+When the temperature control is inadequate, there is a lack of cleaning of the storage areas and poor maintenance practices, this can increase the biological hazards.

 In the case of refrigerated storage, ready-to-eat foods, and the mixing of raw materials can increase food contamination.
-Small leftover pieces of food or trapped juices can also start gathering the biological contaminants by providing ideal conditions.
+Small leftover pieces of food or trapped juices can also start gathering biological contaminants by providing ideal conditions.

 Machinery, and Equipment Food Contact

 If the food makes contact with the un-sanitized processing equipment, it is possible that the equipment harbors hazards that will cause the food to come in contact with contaminants and get spoiled.

 Some hazards can also produce slime on the surfaces of the equipment which makes them resist regular cleaning procedures.

 Certain pests such as lizards, birds, insects, and rodents can transfer the pathogenic organisms inside a restaurant in several methods.

 Their droppings are small and actually, go away unnoticed most of the time.
 So they can easily get included in food and set a situation that we do not wish to comprehend.

 Physical hazards are defined as any extra material or foreign objects being included inside the food and contaminating it.
 These can result in acts of serious injury or serve as growth areas for dangerous pathogens.